dds/bosabosa.org/content/blog/why-review-code/index.md

 1. **Don't call us, we'll call you** code review.
 Poor turnaround time can cause you to miss your deliverable deadline.
 Imagine you're working with an open-source GitHub project (not to name names, but it's HashiCorp Terraform) and you send a [PR to add a feature].
 That PR has been waiting on code review for a year and there have been no comments from HashiCorp on why that PR has not been reviewed yet.
 It's small.
 The author rebases his PR every few weeks and pings the PR for review to deafening silence.
-The problem here isn't code-review per-se, but even on a smaller scale, without _measuring the amount of time code waits in review_ and making that metric an SLI of your _software development life-cycle_, code-review can destroy engineering's ability to deliver (or put out a dumpster fire).
+The problem here isn't code-review per-se, but even on a smaller scale, without _measuring the amount of time code waits in review_ and making that metric an SLI of your _software development life-cycle_, code-review purgatory can hamstring one's ability to deliver (or put out a dumpster fire).

 1. **Poor or irrelevant** code review.
 Human reviewers can use code-review as a soap-box for irrelevant pet concerns like premature optimization.
 Or in the